intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ### UnkownError: Could not start gRPC server

-This error occurs while running Orca TF2 Estimator with spark backend, which may because the previous pyspark tensorflow job was not cleaned completely.
+This error may because the previous pyspark tensorflow job did not clean completely.
 You can retry later or you can set spark config `spark.python.worker.reuse=false` in your application.

 If you are using `init_orca_context(cluster_mode="yarn-client")`:
    ```